Space Cyber Defense: An Adaptive, Proactive Approach

 Digital Twins: Prepare for the Unknown

-“We can build a digital twin of the whole system rapidly—ground control, uplink, and space vehicle,” Kevin says.
+“We can build a digital twin of the whole system rapidly—ground control, uplink, and space vehicle,” Allison says.
 “With digital twins, you can learn to manage in the unknown.”

 Once the virtual model is built, cyber specialists conduct vulnerability scans and penetration tests.
 They can then: